Prashantpal123/Assignment/README.md

 ## 🎯 How to Use

-1. Select a quiz category.
+1. Select quize settings.
 2. Answer multiple-choice questions.
 3. Submit the quiz to view results.
-4. Check the summary page for correct answers.
+4. Check the summary page for review answers.

 ## 📥 Installation & Setup